equinor/intro-to-software-development/course_documentation/exercises/3_continuous_integration.md

 - `git commit -m "Add ci workflow"`
 - `git push origin add-ci-workflow`

-- In GitHub, make a Pull Request from the `add-ci-workflow` branch to the `main` branch.
-Wait a bit with accepting the PR.
+- In GitHub, make a Pull Request from the `add-ci-workflow` branch to the `main` branch of your fork.

+## Accept the PR

+- Review your PR on GitHub.
+- Click the "Rebase and merge" button on GitHub
+- Delete the branch on the remote origin (Press the button on GitHub)
+- Delete the local branch
+  - `git lg` to see the current shape of your history
+  - `git fetch origin --prune`
+  - `git rebase origin/main`
+  - `git checkout origin/main` or (`git checkout main` and `git rebase origin/main`)
+  - `git branch -d add-ci-workflow`

+# Bonus

+The following sections might not be included in the course, depending on time, but we add it here for reference.

 ## Check code formatting